 LaKecia Farmer, President

 LaKecia Farmer hails from Spokane, Washington and attended Washington State University in Pullman, Washington.
 LaKecia started out in politics as an intern for Rich Cowan for Congress in the 5th congressional district.
 Since then she has been very active in Eastern Washington politics by chairing the Washington State University Young Democrats, working on various campaigns in Spokane and Pullman, and even running for Pullman City Council at the age of 20.
 However, LaKecia’s interests expands beyond regional politics; she is greatly passionate about social, restorative, racial and economic justice.
-LaKecia currently resides in Seattle where she works as the Data and Campaign Manager for Win/Win.
+LaKecia currently resides in Seattle where she works as a Legislative Aide.

 You can reach LaKecia at LaKecia[dot]Farmer[at]YDWA[dot]org.